United States District Court for the District of South Carolina

 The United States District Court for the District of South Carolina (in case citations, D.S.C.) is the federal district court whose jurisdiction is the state of South Carolina.
 Court is held in the cities of Aiken, Anderson, Beaufort, Charleston, Columbia, Florence, Greenville, and Spartanburg.

 Appeals from the District of South Carolina are taken to the United States Court of Appeals for the Fourth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-The United States Attorney for the District of South Carolina represents the United States in civil and criminal litigation in the court.
-As of 18 February 2025, the United States Attorney is Adair Ford Boroughs.
+The United States attorney for the District of South Carolina represents the United States in civil and criminal litigation in the court.
+As of 18 February 2025, the acting United States attorney is Brook B. Andrews.